Skip to main content

 Prophylactic use

 Dr. Gray says cephalexin can be used as a prophylactic antibiotic in people with certain cardiac conditions having dental or respiratory tract procedures to prevent a bacterial infection of the heart valve.
-Although some people who are allergic to penicillin are also allergic to cephalosporin antibiotics, cephalexin can be a safe alternative for some people with a penicillin allergy.
+Although some people who are allergic to penicillin are also allergic to cephalosporin antibiotics, cephalexin can be a safe alternative for certain people with a penicillin allergy, under the guidance of a healthcare provider.

 Joint infections